T-Eberle/tgbot/README.md

 #Features
 ## Commands and Inline Commands

 This Bot support both the normal commands and the newly added inline commands.
-To add new commands you simply create methods inside either a Command- or InlineCommandClass, which are added to the several lists
+To add new commands you simply create methods inside either a Command- or InlineCommandClass.
+The name of the method is the command itself.
+To add more command- inlinecommandclasses to your bot you simply add the to the lists which you give the class TGBotWSGI when you initialise the bot.
+For more information check the example.
 ## Configuration
 ### UWSGI
 ### Bot